lesaint/lesaint.github.io/_drafts/is_it_time_for_the_java_bean_mapping_revolution.md

 Yes, bean mapping code *is* business code.

 Even exact 1-to-1 mapping is business logic.
 This code could have been different.
-Some properties could have been nullified or harcoded to a specific value on purpose.
+Some properties could have been nullified or hardcoded to a specific value on purpose.
 The fact it is not the case should be written in code.
 It **will** save any question in the future.

 Also, the very facts that so many bugs occur at the bean mapping level and that such big parts of documentation are about mapping are the proof that bean mapping is business logic.